Jennie Denney, AMFT | Therapist in San Clemente, CA

 -

-EMDR (Eye Movement Desensitization and Reprocessing) is a therapy approach that helps people heal from trauma, distressing memories, and emotional pain.
-It uses bilateral stimulation (like guided eye movements) to help the brain reprocess stuck or overwhelming experiences so they can be stored in a healthier way.
+EMDR (Eye Movement Desensitization and Reprocessing) is an evidence-based therapy that helps people heal from trauma, anxiety, grief, distressing memories, and other overwhelming life experiences.
+It uses bilateral stimulation (such as guided eye movements) to help the brain reprocess experiences that feel stuck so they can be integrated in a healthier way.
+EMDR is commonly used for PTSD, childhood trauma, panic, relationship wounds, and other experiences that continue to affect the present.

 -